yhana24/kokoro/chatbox-fca-remake/package/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

 ---

 ## Contact & Community

-If you have a problem with this FCA, you can contact us by clicking here:
+For support or inquiries, contact:

 - [JR Busaco](https://www.facebook.com/jr.busaco.271915)
 - [Haji Atomyc](https://www.facebook.com/haji.atomyc2727)

-Join our group **ChatBot Community**:
+Join our **ChatBot Community**:

 - [ChatBot Community](https://www.facebook.com/groups/coders.dev)

 ---

 **Note:** This project is an unofficial Facebook chat API.
-Use it responsibly and follow Facebook’s terms of service.
+Please use it responsibly and in accordance with Facebook's terms of service.

 ---